MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 ---
-title: Extending e-documents functionality
+title: Extending the e-documents functionality
 description: Learn how to extend e-documents functionality with specific requirements.
 author: altotovi
 ms.topic: conceptual
-ms.reviewer:
+ms.reviewer: solsen
 ms.devlang: al
 ms.search.keywords: electronic document, electronic invoice, e-documents, e-invoice, customization, development, extend ms.search.form: 6103, 6133
-ms.date: 12/13/2024
+ms.date: 12/16/2024
 ms.author: altotovi
 ---

-# Extending e-documents functionality
+# Extending the e-documents functionality

 The **E-Documents Core** module is created as an extension and built as a framework.
-Therefore, by default, there's just a few **Document Formats** (based on localization you are using).
+Therefore, by default, there's just a few **Document Formats** (based on localization you're using).
 This detail, and others, are mostly components of localization apps, which cater to specific local requirements.
 This framework is intended to cover most requirements for the process of communication with electronic documents (e-documents).
 However, some parts are left for localization apps.
 The information in this article helps you add value to this module and use it for your own localization.

-Additionally, when you explore the **Service Integration** option, you'll find several choices available.
+Additionally, when you explore the **Service Integration** option, you find several choices available.
 However, if you feel the need to add your own service, whether it's a local connector or another global or regional connector, you can extend this app by adding new services based on your requirements.
 This can be done as part of localization or as a new ISV app.

 ## Develop E-Documents extension

 In order to implement your localization or other extension on top of **E-Document Core** application, you should undertake the following steps.

-### Create and setup new extension
+### Create and set up new extension

 Create a new extension and add dependency to "E-Document Core" application In your app.json file, add dependency on **E-Document Core** extension: